Growing from Depression: A Self-Help Guide

-Growing from Depression is a counterintuitive, perhaps even provocative title for a self-help guide on depression, but I chose it for what I think are three very good reasons.
+Growing From Depression—rather than, say, Recovering from Depression or Defeating Depression—is a counterintuitive, perhaps even provocative, title for a book on depression.
+I chose it for what I think are three very good reasons.

-- First, I wanted to challenge perceptions of people with depression.
-Rather than being 'lazy' or 'losers', they are often among some of the most ambitious, truthful, and courageous of all people.
+First, I wanted to challenge the general perception of people with depression.
+Rather than being ‘lazy’ or ‘losers’, they are often, as I will argue, among some of the most ambitious, truthful, and courageous of all people.